Health Coach Spotlight: Michal Ofergabriele

 This was exhausting and kept me tired, sick and feeling stuck.

 A huge life event left me at the hands of the Western medical system whose only solution for me was a handful of pills and the idea that this was my lot in life, what I would have to live with forever.
 This was not good enough for me and I knew things had to change, right then, right away.
 I began researching and studying, learning about the science of food and nutrition, and learning how to critically think about whether or not to believe bits of information presented in the media, on popular bookshelves, or in the research itself.
 Learning how food affected me on all levels, in all ways and always.
 I learned how to trust my body, trust myself and ultimately heal.
 Now I find myself in the fortunate position of helping others do the same.

 I have supported countless individuals to transform their lives through finding freedom in their relationship with food and listening to and loving their bodies.
 I’ve spent hours upon hours studying nutrition, mindfulness, intuitive eating, behavior change, positive psychology, business, communications, and leadership; and the best part is that the more I learn, the more I find to learn.
 When I am not studying, I am practicing my own learnings and teachings.

 How would you describe your philosophy on health, nutrition, and lifestyle?

 I believe it’s time to ditch the all-or-nothing approach.
-It’s time to understand that eating for fuel, flavor and fun is possible.
+It’s time to understand that eating for fuel, flavor, and fun is possible.
 It’s time to say goodbye to perfection and embrace pleasure.
-It’s time to throw out your rigid food rules, and acknowledging that you deserve to enjoy your food, and more importantly, your life!
+It’s time to throw out your rigid food rules, and acknowledge that you deserve to enjoy your food, and more importantly, your life!